redis/redis-doc/topics/modules-api-ref.md

 In these cases, a call to `RedisModule_BlockClient()` will **not** block the client, but instead produce a specific error reply.

+Measuring background time: By default the time spent in the blocked command is not account for the total command duration.
+To include such time you should use `RedisModule_BlockedClientMeasureTimeStart()` and `RedisModule_BlockedClientMeasureTimeEnd()` one, or multiple times within the blocking command background work.

 ## `RedisModule_BlockClientOnKeys`